Stellarium/stellarium/BUILDING.md

 | package        | Create a binary packages for distributions on linux/UNIX
 | installer      | Create a binary packages for distributions on Windows

+### GUI-less Stellarium

+If you run Stellarium in an environment that should never show a GUI dialog or information text output panel to an auditorium, you can build a version without interface.
+This is not intended to be controlled directly then, but by means of the RemoteControl Web interface, or just by scripting.
+Note that even information text output requires the User Interface, but the information about the selected object will be displayed in the web interface.
+To build this lightweight version that also lacks a few GUI-heavy plugins, call any cmake run with the argument `STELLARIUM_GUI_MODE="None"`.

+This is also starting point for experimenting with alternative GUI solutions.

 Thanks!

 \- *The Stellarium development team*